Spirit-to-Spirit/raw-chats/index.md

 ##### You said:

+K, we're gonna back up a bit.

+---

-K, we're gonna back up a bit. \--- > Belonging ... it can never be fully possessed.
+> Belonging ... it can never be fully possessed.

 Nothing can be possessed.
 It was a useful concept when we were evolving and resources had to be allocated to support that evolution.
-Access to resources were not a certainty.
-It is a measure of how civilized we are that it could be more certain and it is not.
+Access to resources \[was\] not a certainty.
+It is a measure of how civilized we are that it could be more certain \[now\][^1] and it is not.

 ###### ChatGPT said: